mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 The Windhorn Rift The Vargr expansion came to a halt in the trailing direction as explorers discovered the Windhorn Rift.
 This vast area crosses four sectors and the distance between the few systems in this region make jump travel virtually impossible.
 Many Vargr tried to cross the Rift but the jump technology at this time was limited and each expedition was doomed to failure.

-Many scholars and historians argue that the barrier of the Windhorn Rift actually acted in the Vargr’s favour, for beyond the Rift lay the Ziru Sirka, the Vilani Grand Empire of the Stars.
+Many scholars and historians argue that the barrier of the Windhorn Rift actually acted in the Vargr’s favor, for beyond the Rift lay the Ziru Sirka, the Vilani Grand Empire of the Stars.
 During this time the First Imperium was at the peak of the

 Consolidation Wars; a series of campaigns designed to ensure that no independent society on the Ziru Sirka borders had jump drive technology and thereby monopolising the Vilani’s control over interstellar travel.
 Had these races met at this time, the Vilani would have attempted, and perhaps succeeded, to subjugate the Vargr race.